 Psoriatic arthritis generally keeps a low profile.
-Before pro-golfer Phil Mickelson went public about having psoriatic arthritis, many people may not have known it existed.
-If you're one of the millions living with the condition, you should know what your treatment options are in order to avoid painful and debilitating symptoms.
+Before pro-golfer Phil Mickelson went public about having psoriatic arthritis, many people may not have known about it.

-WebMD researched the most common psoriatic arthritis treatment options and the latest developments in psoriatic arthritis joint and skin care; treatments that have emerged in recent years, and how psoriatic arthritis management can improve the quality of your life and prevent long-term damage.
+WebMD researched the most common psoriatic arthritis treatment options and the latest developments in psoriatic arthritis joint and skin care, plus treatments that have emerged in recent years, and how psoriatic arthritis management can improve the quality of your life and prevent long-term damage.

 Psoriatic Arthritis Medications

 Nearly 7.5 million people in the U.S. have psoriasis.
-Between 10% and 30% of people with psoriasis also develop psoriatic arthritis.
-As autoimmune disorders, both conditions lead the immune system to attack healthy cells in your skin or joints.
+Between 10% and 30% of people with psoriasis develop psoriatic arthritis.
+Both conditions lead the immune system to attack healthy cells in your skin or joints.
 Left untreated, psoriatic arthritis can cause intense pain and leave joints permanently deformed.

 Treatment for psoriatic arthritis depends on your symptoms.
 The most commonly used medications include:

-Tumor necrosis factor blockers: TNF blockers can relieve psoriatic arthritis symptoms and prevent long-term damage by blocking certain activities in the immune system.
-TNF blockers need to be injected or infused, depending on which kind is being used.
+Tumor necrosis factor blockers: TNF blockers are a special type of DMARD called biologic DMARDs.
+They can relieve psoriatic arthritis symptoms and prevent long-term damage by blocking certain activities in the immune system.
+TNF blockers need to be injected or given in an IV, depending on which kind is being used.
 TNF blockers include:

 - Etanercept (Enbrel)